 The props you take with you on stage should connect to your performance and the stories.
 Play around with them and be minimalistic.
 Mostly you do not need a lot of props.
 So choose them wisely and test, if the performance is more powerful with them.
 Remember your courage, your voice, your love and your stories together with your public are the most powerful props around.

-For me, personal the best storyteller of the world can perform at any place at any time and will find the suitable way to tell his story.
+For me, personal the best storyteller of the world can perform at any place at any time and will find a suitable way to tell his story.

 It is all about timing